bestwebsoft/updater-wordpress-plugin/readme.txt

 2. Updater page in the BWS admin area.

 == Changelog ==

+= V1.25 - 28.04.2015 =
+* Bugfix : Plugins work on multisite was changed.
+Managing settings is now available for the network administrator only.
+* Update : We updated all functionality for wordpress 4.2.

 = V1.24 - 26.02.2015 =
 * Update : Plugin settings are updated.